-One way to play this game is to have to describe the word that you pull out before placing it on top.
+One way to play this Jenga game is to describe the feeling word that you pull out before placing it on top.
 This is a nice introductory way to play and especially good for kids who don’t have a strong emotion word vocabulary.

-Another way to play this game is to have the person who draws the block have to describe a time or experience in their life when they felt that particular emotion.
-You can expand on this by having them explain how that felt and how they coped with that positive or negative feeling.
+Another way to play Feelings Jenga is to have the person who draws the block have to describe a time or experience in their life when they felt that particular emotion.
+You can expand on this by having them explain how they felt and how they coped with that positive or negative feeling.

-For kids who are just starting this game or who are less comfortable talking about their feelings, it will be less difficult if the words are visible because they can pull ones that are easier for them to talk about.
+For kids who are just starting this game or who are less comfortable talking about their feelings, it will be less difficult if the words are visible because then they can pull feeling words that are easier for them to talk about.

 If you know that this particular child is too vulnerable to be able to discuss certain emotions, it may be best to not include those words in the game the first few times you play.
 Ease into things at their pace.

-This game allows children to express their experiences and feelings in a non-threatening way.
-Of course, modelling is another great thing about the Feelings Jenga game because it allows you to participate and model how to talk about feelings and times in your own life when you have felt those things.
+Feelings Jenga or Therapy Jenga allows children to express their experiences and feelings in a non-threatening way.
+Of course, modelling is another great thing about Feelings Jenga because it allows you to participate and model how to talk about feelings and times in your own life when you have felt those emotions.